-Investment Manager’s Letter April 2011
+Portfolio manager’s Letter April 2011

 Seth Klarman founded Baupost Group in 1982.
 Since then he has been able to consistently beat the market.
 In fact, from 1998 to 2008 he was able to top the performance of the S&P 500 by 14.5% per year.

-The investor should study the competition; take advantage of what your opponents give you.
+For successful investment management investor should study the competition; take advantage of what your opponents give you.
 If the broad market is committed to fast-growing technology stocks, avoid tech if you want to outperform.
 In financial markets popularity is a much better measure of risk than volatility.

 “If your competitors are not paying attention to, or indeed are dumping, Greek equities or U.S. housing debt, these asset classes may be worth your attention, regardless of the currently poor fundamentals that are driving others’ decisions.
 Where to best apply your focus and skills depends partially on where others are applying theirs.
 When observing your competitors, your focus should be on their approach and process, not their results.
 Short-term performance envy causes many of the shortcomings that lock most investors into a perpetual cycle of underachievement.
 You should watch your competitors not out of jealousy, but out of respect, and focus your efforts not on replicating others’ portfolios, but on looking for opportunities where they are not.”
-Seth Klarman
+Seth Klarman.

-In the investment management business, the investment manager’s income is based on the amount of customer assets he manages.
+In the successful investment management business, the investment manager’s income is based on the amount of customer assets he manages.
 This forces much of the money held by professional investment managers to focus on short term results.
-It is popular to criticize professional investment managers for their mediocre results, whereas the truth is that most investment managers could do better if they did not have customers.
+It is popular to criticize professional investment managers for their mediocre results, whereas the truth is that most investment managers could do successful investment management if they did not have customers.
 The problem being that if you do not have customers you do not have a business.
 So it is, that it is the customer’s mindset that rules the market.

 “Thus, because protracted periods of underperformance can threaten one’s business, most investment firm’s aim for assured, trend-following mediocrity while shunning the potential achievement of strong outperformance.”
-Seth Klarman
+Seth Klarman.

-An institutional manger may be one or the other, but seldom both.
+An institutional manager may be one or the other, but seldom both.
 The asset gatherer concentrates on opening new accounts, and spends a lot of time on personal service and client relationships.
 With investments he tends to be short term results oriented, because his clients require it.
 This short term perspective leads to acceptance of “Trend following mediocrity” in order to avoid the career risk involved in client exits if he ignores the short term results.

 There is a good deal of asset envy in the business, and managers tend to be judged more by their AUM (assets under management) than by their performance.
 Yet for the customer, size is not a good way to judge the value of that manager.
 The larger the manager, the more pressure he will feel to become an asset gatherer.
 Size is an anchor to performance and huge size is a huge anchor, and it can be assumed that any manager with more than $20 billion of AUM is a asset gatherer because at that level it becomes very difficult to out-perform the market.